 - Inventory: Gather data related to material and energy usage in the product system(s) under consideration, along with economic data related to all of the different aspects of the production process.

-- Calculation of Indicators: Translate the inventory data into various profitability indicators that are metrics for the economic performance of the product.
+- Calculation of Indicators: Translate the inventory data into various profitability indicators that measure the economic performance of the product.

 - Interpretation: Evaluate the indicators to arrive at conclusions and make recommendations based on the goal of the study.